 Among the riches we wish to share are 2,500 years of history: the area’s occupation by Amerindians, Sulpicians, and others, the hills and agricultural land and the exceptional plant and animal life, including the presence of some special status species.

-During your visit to the park, before heading to the trails, drop into the Grande Baie Visitors Centre to get information and pick up brochures for self-guided hikes...
+During your visit to the park, before heading to the trails, drop into Le Littoral Visitors Centre to get information and pick up brochures for self-guided hikes...
 Rallies and discovery brochures about the natural environment will please the whole family and make your visit even more fun.
-Take some time to check out the exhibition on archeology at Parc national d'Oka and see some artefacts from the past.

 Notice the three white chapels overlooking the hill in the distance.
 A trail blazed over the centuries will guide you to Calvaire d'Oka, a historical site unique in North America.